Custom Connector for enabling logging from Mule ESB

 How do I get started with logging from Mule ESB using the Nodinite custom connector?

-First, make sure you have read the Asynchronous Logging user guide and have the Pickup Service installed
+First, read the Asynchronous Logging user guide and install the Pickup Service.

 Step 1: Download the Nodinite Custom Connector

-From the Nodinite portal first download the zip file with the Nodinite custom connector
+Go to the Nodinite portal and download the ZIP file with the custom connector.

 Step 2: Add Custom Connector to Anypoint Studio

-Simply add the ZIP file to your Anypoint studio.
-The end result should look something like the following image:
+Add the ZIP file to your Anypoint Studio project.
+The result should look like this:

-Here's an example of Nodinite Custom connector when added to Anypoint studio
+Example of Nodinite Custom Connector added to Anypoint Studio.

 Step 3: Add Custom Connector to Flow